Article Translations: (Spanish) (Hmong) (Somali)

 Children can feel warm and not have a fever.
 For example, if your child is very active or sleeping in warm clothing/blankets they may feel warm.
 Babies may also have a slightly higher temperature when teething, although not usually higher than 100° F. Using a digital thermometer to measure their temperature is the best way to determine if they have a fever.

 Your child’s temperature can be measured under the arm, on the forehead, in the mouth, or in the rectum, and it varies slightly in each place.
-For children aged 4 and under (especially babies), a rectal temperature is best.
-For children older than 4, an oral temperature (under the tongue) is best.
+Please use the method as recommended by your child's healthcare provider.
+For infants less than 3 months old, a rectal temperature is best.
 If you call your clinic about your child's fever, say which method you used.

 High fevers don't necessarily mean that your child is very sick or that they will need antibiotics.
 High fevers generally do not cause any harm to your child.
 High body temperatures caused by heat from outside of the body (such as being left in a hot car or spending too long outside in very hot weather) are dangerous, however.